 Pastor Michael W. Harding (M.Div., Th.M.)

-In part 1 we looked at how dispensationalism best dealt with Biblical truth.
-We turn now to how dispensationalism protects against deviations from the true gospel.
+In part 2 we will consider how dispensationalism protects against deviations from the true gospel.

 Mike Harding is the pastor of First Baptist Church of Troy, Troy, Michigan.
 This article is used by permission.